 The goal of tracheostomy for patients is to help improve oxygenation, ventilation, and gas exchange.
 While some of these are created temporarily, some patients require to have the tracheostomy on a long-term basis.
 Therefore, patient education is an essential aspect of care and should include both the patient and his significant others.
 Below are some patient education reminders to help ensure that the goal of creating a tracheostomy is met:

 - Prior to health education, allow the patient to verbalize his thoughts and feelings related to the tracheostomy as this would help facilitate better patient education.

-- Include in the teaching plan alternative ways for communication such as the use of pens and paper, writing slabs and flashcards to allow the patient to convey his thoughts.
+- Include alternative ways for communication in the teaching plan, such as using pens and paper, writing slabs and flashcards to allow the patient to convey his thoughts.

 - Demonstrate to the patient and significant others the process of cleaning the stoma, changing the ties and tube replacement, and asking them to demonstrate it back to ensure that they can do it with the correct technique.

 - Stress the importance of properly securing the appliance/tube in the stoma and not pressing on other structures to prevent impeding circulation and ulceration along with the insertion site.

 - Remind the patient to cover the hole with a cloth when outside to prevent dust, powder, and pollen from entering the site.

 - Teach proper ways of humidifying the air.

 - Remind the patient that he cannot engage in swimming or anything else that poses a risk of aspiration.

 - Include in the teaching signs of a healthy stoma and what symptoms should be reported to the physician.

 - Basavanthappa, B., (2015).
 Medical Surgical Nursing.
 New Delhi: Jaypee Brothers Medical Publishers.